osmandapp/web/main/docs/user/navigation/guidance/map-during-navigation.md

 ## Overview

-This article describes how the mapping behavior in the OsmAnd app changes during navigation.
-This includes [animated location changes](#animate-my-location), the display of [POIs along the route](#show-points-along-the-route), the use of [screen alerts](#screen-alerts), the [appearance of the route line](#route-line-appearance) including color and width, and turn arrows.
+This article describes how to configure the map appearance for the navigation case.
+This includes things like [animated location changes](#animate-my-location), the display of [POIs along the route](#show-points-along-the-route), the use of [screen alerts](#screen-alerts), the [appearance of the route line](#route-line-appearance) including color and width, and turn arrows.
 These features are closely related to the [route navigation settings](../setup/route-navigation.md#settings).

 ## Map during navigation